davidfowl/AspNetCoreDiagnosticScenarios/Guidance.md

 ## Cancelling uncancellable operations

 One of the coding patterns that appears when doing asynchronous programming is cancelling an uncancellable operation.
-This usually means firing off another task with a timeout or `CancellationToken` and using `Task.WhenAny` to detect proper completion or cancellation.
+This usually means creating another task that completes when a timeout or `CancellationToken` fires, and then using `Task.WhenAny` to detect a complete or cancelled operation.

 ### Using CancellationTokens